 At the secondary level, intervention continues to create smaller class sizes in targeted subject areas and grade levels to accelerate progress to close learning gaps.
 By reducing the student-teacher ratio, this allows for Tier 2 intervention support within the classroom.
-We are continuing to fund two teachers at Riles Middle School to expand intervention or reduce class sizes and one additional math and one additional ELA teacher at Center High to reduce 9th grade English classes and the lowest level math courses at Center High.
-These are additions to the intervention classes and Husky Help at Riles Middle School and the English Support and Math Lab classes at Center HS.
+We are continuing to fund two teachers at Riles Middle School to expand intervention or reduce class sizes in English/Language Arts.
+This is in addition to Husky Help.
+At Center HS, class sizes in English 9, Math 1 and Intro will be lower than other English and math courses.
+English Support, Math 1 Lab and Intro Lab will be offered.
+Support for students in upper level math courses will be offered through a new course, Math Seminar.